How to become Set designer

 College

-You could do a college course to learn some of the skills you'll need for this job.
-Courses include:
+You could do a creative course at college to learn some of the skills you'll need to get a trainee position.

 Entry requirements